soda480/wait-for-message/README.md

 ## Example

-### server
+### wait

 On a Linux machine, start tcp/ip socket listening on port 8080 and wait for message.
 Note the script blocks until the expected message is received.
+If the message is not received a timeout error will be thrown.

 ```
 w4m wait --port-number 8080 --message 'ready to proceed'
 ```

-### client
+### send

 On an other machine (this example we used a Windows machine), connect tcip/ip socket to the ip:port for the server and send several messages.
+Send will resend message until an acknowledgement is received.
+If no acknowledgement is received after max attempts a MaxAttemptsError is thrown.

 ```
 w4m send --ip-address 192.168.1.199 --port-number 8080 --message "a message"